A Guide to Making Representations (Licensing Act 2003)

-The Home Office Guidance to the Licensing Act contains information about what should be included in an operating schedule which can be found by clicking GOV.UK - Revised guidance issued under Section 182 of Licensing Act 2003 (external link)
+The Home Office Guidance to the Licensing Act contains information about what should be included in an operating schedule which can be found on GOV.UK - Revised guidance issued under Section 182 of Licensing Act 2003 (external link).

 For more information about the four licensing objectives, and local authorities’ statements of licensing policy, please contact Haringey's licensing team, (contact details below).

 Representations should be made in writing to the licensing authority where the premises are situated.
 Haringey will also accept representations by email.
 The interested party must ensure they include their name, address and contact details, if making a representation by email.

 Please be aware that the Licensing Act 2003 requires all parties that wish to make a representation against an application ensure that their name and addresses are included in the letter of representation to make it valid.